BlossomFox/BlossomOS/README.md

-# Blossom OS
+Blossom Desktops

-My Customized/Tweaked Operating Systems.
+Customized/Tweaked Operating Systems.

 everything is subject to change in this disc.